 We maintain a revolving line of credit with American Bank & Trust, which permits borrowing up to an aggregate principal amount of \$1.75 million.
-This facility was entered into during 2013 and is renewed annually with a current expiration of August 1, 2018.
+This facility was initially entered into during 2013 and is renewed annually with a current expiration of August 5, 2019.
 The line of credit is priced at 30 day LIBOR plus 2% with a floor of 3.5%.
 In order to secure the lowest rate possible, the Company pledged marketable securities not to exceed \$5.0 million in the event the Company draws down on the line of credit.
-There was no interest paid on the line of credit during the three months ended March 31, 2018 and no interest paid on the line of credit during the three are no financial covenants governing this agreement.
+There was no interest paid on the line of credit during the nine months ended September 30, 2017.
+There are no financial covenants governing this agreement.